kubernetes/enhancements/keps/sig-cluster-lifecycle/0035-20190128-addons-via-operators.md

   (e.g. configmaps or cluster-bundle CRD, useful for airgapped)
 * Operators are able to expose different update behaviours: automatic immediate updates; notification of update-available in status; purely manual updates
-* Operators are able to observe other CRs to perform basic sequencing
+* Operators are able to observe other CRDs to perform basic sequencing
 * Addon manifests are able express an operator minimum version requirement, so that an addon with new requirements can require that the operator be updated first